SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo_Spider_Incidents.md

 - **A Provider Profile:** This can be added by a user.
 A provider is identified with the Provider ID, so this makes it unique.
 - **An Offering Profile:** This can be added by a user.
 An offering always belongs to a particular provider, so the combination of Provider ID and Billing ID makes this unique.

-In order to find the applicable profile for an asset, the driver first looks for a matching offering profile to apply.
-If there is none, the driver will search for a provider profile that can be applied.
+In order to find the applicable profile for an asset, the connector first looks for a matching offering profile to apply.
+If there is none, the connector will search for a provider profile that can be applied.
 If there is no provider profile either, the default profile (which is always there), will be used.

 Note that only automatically created tickets need to pass this filter, manually created tickets can bypass this check.